Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

 where the action $S_p^{SA}(x(t), y(t))$ consists three terms

 The last term is the action due to the interaction between $S$ and $A$ when each system moves along its particular path.
+The phase contributions from each of the action terms are corresponding to the three factors mentioned in section \ref{sub:measProb}.
+For instance, $e^{(i/\hbar)S^{S}_p}$ is corresponding to the contribution to the likelihood of finding $S$ in position $x_a$, and $e^{(i/\hbar)S^{SA}_{int}}$ is corresponding to the factor due to responding from $S\to A$.
+We would like to remind that the expressions in (\ref{PIR}) and (\ref{actions}) are relative to the QRF $F$ but we do not explicitly call out this dependency without loss of clarity.

-Eq.(\ref{PIR}) is considered an extension of Postulate 1.
-We can validate Eq.(\ref{PIR}) by deriving formulation that is consistent with traditional path integral.
+We can validate (\ref{PIR}) by deriving formulation that is consistent with traditional path integral.
 Suppose there is no interaction between $S$ and $A$.
-The third term in Eq.(\ref{actions}) vanishes.
-Eq.(\ref{PIR}) is decomposed to product of two independent terms,
+The third term in Eq.(\ref{actions}) vanishes. (\ref{PIR}) is decomposed to product of two independent terms,

 Noticed that the coordinates $y_a$ and $y_b$ are equivalent of the index $j$ in Eq.(\ref{WF}), the wave function of $S$ can be obtained by integrating $y_b$ over Eq.(\ref{PIR2})

 where constant $c$ is the integration result of the second term in step two.
 The result is the same as Eq.(\ref{PIWF3}) except an unimportant constant.